Skip to main content

 This non-credit bearing course offers you the opportunity to expand your knowledge and skills in a variety of areas relating to digital accessibility, all while earning a certificate of completion to showcase your accomplishment.

-You can be a part of something truly special: Join our first pilot session, running from May 16th to June 5th, and be among the first to experience this groundbreaking learning opportunity.
+You can be a part of something truly special and among the early adapters to experience this groundbreaking learning opportunity.
 Your feedback is invaluable to us as we fine-tune and perfect the course for future participants.
 Together, let's shape the future of online accessibility learning.

 For Oswego Personnel

-SUNY Oswego faculty, staff, and students can self-enroll in this course at any time.
-Follow the link below for detailed instructions.
-To begin, login to Brightspace.
+SUNY Oswego faculty, staff, and students can self-enroll in the course using the link below.

 For Others